Workgroup mapping to set up user roles

 You can use workgroups to assign editing rights for your website through role mapping.
 We recommend using organizational workgroups for continuity as staffing changes.

-The default Drupal roles for a new site include:
+The editing roles for a new site include:

 - Site Editor